jcatw/hackscience.github.io/_posts/2014-06-08-constructor-pattern.md

 }
 {% endhighlight %}

-Furthermore, all memory must be deallocate through a 'Destructor'.
+Furthermore, all memory must be deallocated through a 'Destructor'.
 A destructor must be called `free_duck` regardless of whether you are freeing a duck.
 Destructors specify that ducks cost nothing and 'tenure' them by appearing to perform a deallocation without actually